Languages of Bihar: Angika

-Angika or Southern Maithili is mainly spoken in Anga area which includes Munger, Bhagalpur and Banka districts of Bihar and the Santhal Pargana division of Jharkhand.
+Angika is mainly spoken in Anga area which includes Munger, Bhagalpur and Banka districts of Bihar and the Santhal Pargana division of Jharkhand.
 Its speakers are estimated to be around 15 million.
 In addition to the Anga area, it is also spoken in some parts of Purnia district of Bihar.
-However, in Purnia, it is a minority language as Purnia has a Maithil majority.
-Angika is classified as a dialect of Maithili by George A. Grierson in the Linguistic Survey of India (1903), although its speakers often perceive it as a distinct language.

 Bajjika

 Bajjika or Western Maithili is spoken in eastern India and Nepal.
-It is considered to be a dialect of the Maithili language due to certain political bias despite being a language with a vast vocabulary, grammar Bajjika is spoken in the north-western part of Bihar which mostly spans the modern day Tirhut Division and thus is also referred to as Tirhutiya.
+It is often considered to be a dialect of the Maithili language.
+Bajjika is spoken in the north-western part of Bihar which mostly spans the modern day Tirhut Division and thus is also referred to as Tirhutiya.
 In Bihar, it is mainly spoken in the Samastipur, Sitamarhi, Muzaffarpur, Vaishali, Sheohar districts.
 It is also spoken in a part of the Darbhanga district adjoining Muzaffarpur and Samastipur districts.

 Researcher Abhishek Kashyap (2013), based on the 2001 census data, estimated that there were 20 million Bajjika speakers in Bihar (including around 11.46 illiterate adults).

 Bhojpuri

+Bhojpuri is an Indo-Aryan language predominantly spoken in the Bhojpur region located in the western part of Bihar.
+It is widely spoken in several districts of Bihar, including West Champaran, East Champaran, Saran, Siwan, Gopalganj, Muzaffarpur, Bhojpur, Buxar, Kaimur, and Rohtas.
+Apart from western Bihar, the Bhojpur region also encompasses eastern Uttar Pradesh, western Jharkhand, some parts of Madhya Pradesh and Chhattisgarh, as well as the Terai region of Nepal.
+In Nepal, Bhojpuri is the third most spoken language, primarily used in the central and eastern Terai regions.
+Globally, there are approximately 150 million Bhojpuri speakers.

 Bhojpuri has several dialects: Southern Bhojpuri, Northern Bhojpuri, Western Bhojpuri, and Nagpuria.

-Southern Standard Bhojpuri is prevalent in the old Shahabad district (Buxar, Bhojpur, Rohtas, and Kaimur districts) and the Saran region (Saran, Siwan and Gopalganj districts) in Bihar, and the eastern Azamgarh (Ballia and Mau districts) and Varanasi (eastern part of Ghazipur district) regions in Uttar Pradesh.
-The dialect is also known as Kharwari.
-It can be further divided into Shahabadi, Chhaprahiya and Pachhimahi.

-Northern Bhojpuri is common in the western Tirhut division (east and west Champaran districts) in Bihar, and Gorakhpur division (Deoria, Kushinagar, Gorakhpur, and Maharajganj districts) and Basti division (Basti, Sidharthanagar, and Sant Kabir Nagar districts) in Uttar Pradesh.
-It is also spoken in Nepal.

-Western Bhojpuri is prevalent in the areas of Varanasi (Varanasi, Chandauli, Jaunpur, and the western part of Ghazipur district), Azamgarh (Azamgarh district), and Mirzapur, Sonbhadra, Sant Ravidas Nagar, and Bhadohi districts) in Uttar Pradesh.
-Banarasi is a local name for Bhojpuri, named after Banaras.
-Other names for Western Bhojpuri include Purbi and Benarsi.

-Nagpuria Bhojpuri is the southernmost popular dialect, found in the Chota Nagpur Plateau of Jharkhand, particularly parts of Palamau and Ranchi.
-It has been influenced more by the Magahi language than by other dialects.
-It is sometimes referred to as Sadri.

-A more specific classification recognises the dialects of Bhojpuri as Bhojpuri Tharu, Domra, Madhesi, Musahari, Northern Standard Bhojpuri (Basti, Gorakhpuri, Sarawaria), Southern Standard Bhojpuri (Kharwari), and Western Standard Bhojpuri (Benarsi, Purbi).
+The Bhojpuri variant of the Kaithi script is the indigenous script of the Bhojpuri language.
+However, in modern times, Devanagari has become more commonly used for writing Bhojpuri.

+There is a demand for the recognition of Bhojpuri language, its inclusion in the Eighth Schedule of the Indian Constitution, and its status as an official language in Bihar.